 (a) Credit entries must show the date of deposit, amount, and name of remitter.

 (b) Debit entries must show the date of check, check number (if funds are disbursed via check), amount of check, and name of payee.

 (c) You must prepare monthly trial balances of each client ledger.
 You must reconcile the ledger with both the trust account bank statement and the trust account receipts and disbursement records.
 The reconciliation must be signed by the designated escrow officer or branch designated escrow officer, and must be maintained as permanent records.

 (9) What are my obligations regarding a reconciled trust account?
 Your reconciled trust account or accounts must be equal at all times to your outstanding trust liability to clients.
 Your outstanding trust liability to clients must equal the trial balance of all of your escrows with undisbursed balances.

 (10) What requirements must I meet for disbursements of trust funds?

 (a) Disbursed funds must be good funds.

-(b) Unless otherwise authorized in the escrow instructions, you must make trust fund disbursements by check.
+(b) Unless otherwise authorized by (c) of this subsection, in the escrow instructions, you must make trust fund disbursements by check or cashier's check.
 Checks must be drawn on your trust account or accounts, and must identify which specific escrow transaction or collection account the disbursement relates to.
+Cashier's checks may be issued by the financial institution and drawn upon the trust account.
 The number of each check and its amount, date, payee, and the specific client's ledger sheet debited must be shown in the cash register or cash disbursement journal.
 All data must agree exactly with the check as written.

-(c) You may make disbursements via wire transfer if both of the following are true:
+(c) You may make disbursements via wire transfer or ACH if both of the following are true:

 (i) You have made arrangements with the financial institution that holds your trust account or accounts to provide you with a follow-up "hard copy" debit memo when funds are disbursed via wire transfer; and